 1. Check.
 Double-check.
 Then check again.

-Before signing a contract with your marijuana vendors, always sample the product and research the vendor’s background.
-You’ll want to see any previous reviews and talk to existing customers about their experience if possible.
-What’s good?
-What’s bad?
+Marijuana vendors are the lifeblood of your business.
+You're not a marijuana business if you don't have marijuana ready and available to sell.
+Before signing a contract with your marijuana vendors, always sample the product and research the vendor's background.
+You'll want to see any previous reviews and talk to existing customers about their experience if possible.
+What's good?
+What's bad?
+Here's a list of checks to complete:

 No supplier is perfect.
 But, with your business on the line, you'll want to have key performance indicator metrics to help you determine if the vendor can deliver what they're promising.